angelaleesuing/angelaleesuing/README.md

 ### 4. Assignment 4✍️

 Dr. Seah Choon Sen's i-Farm presentation really caught my attention with its smart blend of urban farming andtechnology.
-The idea of bringing fresh veggies to people'sdoorsteps, especially in the face of pandemic-relatedshortages, is not just practical but also forward-thinking.
+The idea of bringing fresh veggies to people'sdoorsteps, especially in the face of pandemic-related shortages, is not just practical but also forward-thinking.
 Theuse of IoT and data analytics in the farming process ensureefficiency and freshness.
 I-Farm helps human life inconvenience and accessibility.
-I-Farm brings fresh vegetablesdirectly to people's doorsteps, eliminating the need to travel todistant markets.
-This convenience is particularly beneficial forindividuals with busy schedules, mobility challenges, or thoseliving in areas with limited access to fresh produce.
+I-Farm brings fresh vegetables directly to people's doorsteps, eliminating the need to travel to distant markets.
+This convenience is particularly beneficial for individuals with busy schedules, mobility challenges, or those living in areas with limited access to fresh produce.

 ### 5. PC Assemble (Lab)✍️